-- 1. A high standard of landscape design is required for the Site.
+Urban Design Principles Landscape Structure A high standard of landscape design is required for the Site.
 Planting of endemic trees along the border of the site commensurate with the landscape character of Mount Ainslie should be investigated based on their practicality and ability to provide solar passive design.
-A mixture of native and exotic plant species is permitted in the landscape zones as defined by Figure 1., in particular a continuous canopy of endemic trees shall dominate the border of the site commensurate with the landscape character of Mount Ainslie.
-No exotic plant species are permitted in the landscape zones as defined by Figure 1. - Exotic trees and plant species are permitted for establishing localised amenity within the site provided the broad landscape character of the site required by this DCP (being commensurate with the character of The surrounding area Mount Ainslie) is maintained. - 3.
-This land scape structure shall incorporate be in - low level and mid storey vegetation to meet screening and landscape structure requirements of this DCP. - High quality-communal spaces should be provided onsite.
-Site coverage of all development should be limited to enable the implementation of high quality public spaces. - The landscape internal to the site shall utilise predominantly deciduous street trees commensurate with the surrounding suburban areas. - All trees used shall be of advanced stock to establish an integrated and unified landscape character for the site. - 7.
+A mixture of native and exotic plant species is permitted in the landscape zones as defined by Figure 1.
+Exotic trees and plant species are permitted for establishing localised amenity within the site provided the broad landscape character of the site required by this DCP (being commensurate with the character of The surrounding area) is maintained.
+This land scape structure shall incorporate low level and mid storey vegetation to meet screening and landscape structure requirements of this DCP.
+High quality-communal spaces should be provided on- site.
+The landscape internal to the site shall utilise predominantly deciduous street trees commensurate with the surrounding suburban areas.
+All trees used shall be of advanced stock to establish an integrated and unified landscape character for the site.
 Paving, lighting, street trees and planting beds shall be of high quality and should reinforce the amenity and visual quality of the pedestrian environment.
 Street trees and other large trees are to be planted in deeproot soil conditions.
 Deep soil zone means an area of soil within a development that is unimpeded by buildings or structures above and below ground, and which has sufficient dimensions to allow for the growth of healthy trees.
 Deep soil zones exclude basement car parks, services, swimming pools, tennis courts and impervious surfaces including car parks, driveways and roof areas.
-Existing large trees are to be retained (where possible).
+Access, Circulation and Parking Primary Access to the site shall be from Limestone Avenue.
+Traffic impacts of development on the surrounding infrastructure shall be assessed and taken into account as part of any development proposal.
+Access and circulation shall provide a clear hierarchy of movement and spaces consistent with the Road User Hierarchy prioritising pedestrian and cyclist movement over private vehicle movements.
+A parking strategy shall be provided for the entire site.
+Large off-street permanent surface car parks are not permitted.
+Resident parking is to be accommodated in basements and/or in above ground structures concealed from view of public areas.
+No parking areas Along the main internal access road is to exceed 6 car spaces in length along that road without use of deep- rooted tree plantings to break up the visual impact of the these areas.